cryotools/GLOF-modeling/Workflow.md

     }
     resolveFeatureAngle 60;
 ```
+`refinementSurfaces` controls how different parts of the STL are refined.
 Each level increases mesh resolution by a factor of 2 per axis.
 For example:
 - Level 0: original cell size
 - Level 1: 2× more cells per direction
 - Level 2: 4× more cells → cell size = ¼
 - Level 5: 32× more → very fine mesh in that region

+The `refinementRegions` entry defines volumetric refinement zones around certain STL geometries.
+These are used to increase mesh resolution not only on surfaces, but also in the surrounding volume,
 ```
     refinementRegions
     {